bioinfologics/satsuma2/README.md

 -dump_cycle_matches<bool> : dump matches on each cycle (for debug/testing) (def=0)
 ```

-The parameters you need to provide are query FASTA (-q), target FASTA (-t) and output directory (-o).
+Required parameters are query FASTA (-q), target FASTA (-t) and output directory (-o).
 The query and target sequences are chunked (based on the -t\_chunk and -q\_chunk parameters) and KMatch is used to detect aligning regions between chunks.
 The number of chunks generated depends on the length of your query and target sequences.
-The amount of memory reserved for KMatch can be modified using the -km_mem parameter but this defaults to XXGb (currently 100Gb) which is enough to align 2 XMb sequences, the general size of two x genomes.
+The amount of memory reserved for KMatch can be modified using the -km_mem parameter but this currently defaults to 100Gb.

-SatsumaSynteny2 despatches slave processes to compare the chunks (?) which run asynchronosly.
-The number of slaves and threads per slave are specified using the -slaves and -threads parameters.
-The default is one single-threaded slave.
+SatsumaSynteny2 despatches slave processes to compare the chunks which run asynchronosly.
+The number of slaves, threads per slave and memory limit per slave are specified using the -slaves, -threads and -sl_mem parameters.
+The default is one single-threaded slave using 100Gb of memory.
 Slaves can be run on a single machine or submitted via a batch processing system such as LSF, PBS or SLURM.
-The satsuma_run.sh file contains the commands to do this and this file is used by SatsumaSynteny2 to run the slaves.
+The satsuma_run.sh file is used by SatsumaSynteny2 to start the slaves.
 Before running SatsumaSynteny2, you need to configure this file to suit your environment by commenting out the lines you don't need with #.
 For example, to run on SLURM your file should look like this;

 ```
 # Script for starting Satsuma jobs on different job submission environments